 When buying a second-hand car, most people focus on the vehicle's condition, price, and documentation.
 But one crucial aspect that often gets overlooked is the used car insurance.
-Failing to transfer the insurance of a pre-owned car to your name can lead to severe consequences.
+Failing to transfer the insurance of a pre-owned car to your name can lead to legal consequences, among other difficulties in operating the vehicle normally.

 If you’re wondering how to transfer insurance for a second-hand car, here’s a simple guide: